-UGC NET 2018: Follow these 4 simple steps to apply online at cbsenet.nic.in, registrations ending in 3 days
+CBSE UGC NET 2018: Follow these 4 simple steps to apply online at cbsenet.nic.in, registrations ending in 3 days

-UGC NET 2018: The Central Board of Secondary Education has invited candidates to apply for the National Eligibility Test (NET) at cbsenet.nic.in.
+CBSE UGC NET 2018: The Central Board of Secondary Education has invited candidates to apply for the National Eligibility Test (NET) at cbsenet.nic.in.
 CBSE conducts the NET examination on behalf of UGC.
 The online application for UGC NET that started on March 6 ends on April 6, 2018.
 Candidates who are yet to apply for the examination can visit the official website now to apply for the exam.
 The board is all set to conduct the exam on July 8, 2018.
 It is conducted to determine the eligibility of Indian nationals for Assistant Professor only or Junior Research Fellowship & Eligibility for Assistant Professor Both in Indian universities and colleges.

 Mentioned below are the details that candidates need to keep in mind in order to apply for the exam-